 in attic crawl space is so brittle it can't be safely buried under batting.

-Adding a steam room, as former Harbin, and Jackson Wellsprings did in recent years, and Orr has long had, would mark a quantum leap in bathhouse amenities.
+Adding a steam room, as Harbin, and Jackson Wellsprings did in recent years, and Orr has long had, would mark a quantum leap in bathhouse amenities.

 Tile work by Monica; centerpiece

 But the potential is there for even more dramatic transformation.
 Again, if enough people holding the vision see the current 'ownership' mismatch in keen perspective, the current seizure might ultimately prove no more than a brief regressive blip in its long-term evolution before the place again amps up pioneer founder Henry Stewart family's humble 78-year service tradition...one echoing that of his Native American rescuers, that the land be forever honored as sacred and dedicated to the purifying, healing and rejuvenating of ALL in the loving arms of nature.

 Once more we've experienced absentee Stewart Springs stewards.
 (Some former legal stewards lived right on the grounds.)
 It was the first new 'owners' in 34 years, despite the ridiculous epidemic of rumors over the decades every time a new manager, bristling with proprietary airs like they owned the place, appeared in front office. ("Act as if you own the place," last owner Foggy had told managers to encourage making wisest decisions amid his over 99% absence.)

 The new 'ownership' reportedly told the outgoing manager that it was committed to plowing back into the place every cent of profit it generated during its first two years.
 If true, much of it seemed to be poured into developing an expensive, outlandish new septic field for bathhouse waste water drainage, located across the river and down from the cabins.